peterjmartinson/peterjmartinson.github.io/_posts/2018-04-10-Cosmic-Rays.md

 When the solar magnetic field is strong, during solar maximum, only a few, very high speed GCRs make it to the Earth.
 When the field is weak, during solar minimum, more GCRs can get to us, including lower energy ones.

-At this point, it may appear that an increasing GCR flux is just a normal result of the approach to solar minimum, though this minimum may be some kind of super-minimum, and it's approaching super fast.
+At this point, it may appear that an increasing GCR flux is just a normal result of the approach to solar minimum, though this minimum may be some kind of really deep minimum, and it's approaching super fast.
 However, that is not the only story about the sun.

 ### What's down with the sun?

 Back in 2011, the sun was nearing the top of its cycle, solar maximum.
 At that time, I [filmed](https://vimeo.com/73185283) a pedagogical video on a prediction that was made by three sets of researchers.
 They forecasted that, based on observation and theory, the sun was going into a severe quiet period.
 I followed that video with a few [additional](https://vimeo.com/99279387) [pieces](https://stonetelescope.wordpress.com/2014/06/27/a-tale-of-two-hemispheres/) to expand on the concept.

-First, Livingston et al. were in the business of observing the solar spectrum inside of sunspots [[[footnote: The astronomers made these observations at the McMath-Pierce solar telescope, which bears an uncanny resemblance to the pyramids at Giza.
+First, [Livingston et al.](https://agupubs.onlinelibrary.wiley.com/doi/epdf/10.1029/2009EO300001) were in the business of observing the solar spectrum inside of sunspots [[[footnote: The astronomers made these observations at the McMath-Pierce solar telescope, which bears an uncanny resemblance to the pyramids at Giza.
 This telescope was just recently defunded and shut down.]]].
 It is well known that, in the vicinity of a strong magnetic field, spectral lines can split into multiple lines - this is the so-called [Zeeman effect](http://hyperphysics.phy-astr.gsu.edu/hbase/quantum/zeeman.html).
 This splitting can be used to estimate the strength of the magnetic field.
 [Livingston et al. showed](https://agupubs.onlinelibrary.wiley.com/doi/epdf/10.1029/2009EO300001) that the strongest magnetic field found in the smallest sunspots was about 1500 Gauss.
 They also showed that the average strength of magnetic field in the sunspots was trending down over time.
 They forecasted that, based on that trend, the next solar cycle may not produce a magnetic field stronger than 1500 G - in other words, the sun may not have enough oomph to produce sunspots during Cycle 25.

 [image from Livingston]